-A smooth, supple and relaxed face radiates energy and is the first part of the body to show the signs of aging!
-As one ages, we notice lines across the forehead and between the eyes.
+A smooth, supple and relaxed face radiates energy and is the first part of the body to show the signs of ageing!
+As one age, we notice lines across the forehead and between the eyes.
 As these lines gradually deepen, the skin loses elasticity and the distance between the eyebrows & eyelashes reduce.
 As a result, the face appears dull and tired despite all the efforts on relaxation and sleep restoration.

 A brow lift, also termed as a forehead lift, is a surgical procedure to improve the appearance of the forehead, the brow and the area around the eyes by removing excess skin from the forehead area, creating a youthful and sharper look.
 The procedure can also soften the facial lines, and raise the eyebrows to restore a softer, pleasing and youthful appearance.